 Alternatively, give your employees the option to volunteer for a cause of their choosing.
 Employees at small business, Amplify Relations, have collectively volunteered 160 hours, which has simultaneously increased and diversified the business’ giving portfolio.

-15. Utilize your cause to market your company, not just the other way around.
+15. Utilise your cause to market your company, not just the other way around

 A ‘giving’ reputation is a good one, so allocate some of your marketing budget towards your charitable cause.
 LA-based real estate startup Rentspree spends its marketing dollars on helping the homeless develop their own business plans.

 The Rentspree team members make it their mission to find homes for those who are searching for rental properties in their community, so helping those less fortunate create the means to do so is something that resonates strongly with potential clientele.

 Giving back brings greater purpose and meaning to your business, and creates better connections with your team, your customers, and most importantly, with yourself.
 B1G1 makes it easy for businesses to give back in meaningful ways.
 Get your FREE customised Giving Plan today.